ThomasMTurner/PersonalPortfolio/README.md

 # PersonalPortfolio
-Personal portfolio, interface built with HTMX, services with Go.
+Personal portfolio to present programming projects, work experience, research interests, and so forth. client-side built with HTMX, services with Go.